Big Sur coastline

 It’s Monday morning, time to enjoy some gorgeous travel photography and inspiration from around the world.
 Let’s banish those Monday blues by sharing gorgeous imagery and story telling.
 You can also check us out on Twitter for Travel Photo Mondays at #tpMondays for more updates and submissions for the day.

-There’s nothing like taking a road trip down the coastal highway in Monterey along the scenic coastline to Big Sur.
+There’s nothing like taking a road trip down the coastal highway in Monterey along the scenic coastline to Big Sur on this fantastic California road trip.
 It’s a pleasant drive along Highway 1 – one of the most stunning coastlines along California’s central coast.
 With drop dead views of sheer cliffs with rocky promontories and sandy beaches below, the views just take your breath away.

 Probably the most popular spot for taking a picture of Big Sur always include the Bixby bridge – a perfectly arched bridge set with a panoramic backdrop.
 The bridge and the Big Sur landscape is regularly featured in many car commercials and driving related movies – making the bridge such an iconic brand for Big Sur.
 On this particular spot an artist set up his easel to spend a lovely afternoon painting plein air with the bridge as a backdrop – I wish I could have done the same all afternoon long.